mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 - Endorsing Policies: The current version supports only a single designated FPC Endorsing Peer; it is our intention to support multiple FPC Endorsing Peers in the upcoming MVP release.
 In future releases this would enable rich Endorsement Policies as described above.

+- Deployment Policies: We intend to support deployment policies which allow the users to define where a FPC chaincode is allowed to be deployed.
+For instance, the user could define that a certain FPC chaincode can only executed by an endorsing peer on a on-premise node of a certain organization.
+This allows enhanced risk management.

 - Private Data Collections: We have not tested the combination of FPC with Private Collections in Fabric 2.0, but intend to support this combination of features in a future release.

 - Multiple FPC Channels: The current version only supports a single FPC Channel; it is our intention to support arbitrary numbers of Channels of both FPC and regular Fabric in future releases.